WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - iat - timestamp when JWT was issued
 - exp - timestamp when JWT must expire.
 Must be equal to specific TTL defined in each payload, plus the iat value

-"Signed by: client identity key" indicates payloads sent by clients and are authenticated by the Notify Server with [Identity Keys](../../servers/keys/identity-keys).
+"iss - did:key of client identity key" indicates JWTs sent by clients and are verified by the Notify Server with [Identity Keys](../../servers/keys/identity-keys).

-"Signed by: dapp identity key" indicates payloads sent by the Notify Server and are authenitcated by clients with [Dapp Authentication](./dapp-authentication.md).
+"iss - did:key of dapp authentication key" indicates JWTs sent by the Notify Server and are verified by clients with authentication key from [Dapp Authentication](./dapp-authentication.md).

-"Signed by: Notify Server identity key" indicates payloads sent by the Notify Server and are authenitcated by clients with [Notify Server Authentication](./notify-server-authentication.md).
+"iss - did:key of Notify Server authentication key" indicates JWTs sent by the Notify Server and are verified by clients with authentication key from [Notify Server Authentication](./notify-server-authentication.md).

 ## JWT TTLs & Expired JWT handling